markheckmann/gridsampler/README.md

     library(devtools)
     install_github("gridsampler/markheckmann")

 Note that [GTK2](http://www.gtk.org/) has to be already installed on the system in order to install *gridsampler*.
+You can find information on how to install the GTK on Windows and MacOS [here](https://gist.github.com/sebkopf/9405675).

 ### References